Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.

-I realize at the time that I am writing this post that it is no where near Christmas time, but after playing this gift exchange game over Christmas, I had to share it.
+I played this gift exchange right left game over Christmas, I had to share it!
 This unique gift exchange game uses the popular story of “Twas The Night Before Christmas” and turns it into a fun gift exchange experience that is sure to bring plenty of laughter to your Christmas event.

 Twas The Night Before Christmas Gift Exchange Game Setup